Latest

 Launch: A Response to the shawcross Report

-London 21st March 2023 – We today publish an evidenced-based response to the Shawcross Report.
-Prevent experts Prof John Holmwood and Dr Layla Aitlhadj, authors of the People’s Review of Prevent, have detailed in a 85-page response on how the Shawcross report is flawed.
+Prevent experts and co-authors of the report Prof John Holmwood and Dr Layla Aitlhadj, who also wrote the People’s Review of Prevent, have detailed how the Shawcross report is flawed.

-• endorsing ideologically led policy where Prevent is placed under the direct control of a politically-appointed ‘commissar’ within the Home Office, with no legal accountability or parliamentary oversight,
+• endorses ideologically-led policy where Prevent is placed under the direct control of a politically-appointed ‘commissar’ within the Home Office, with no legal accountability or parliamentary oversight;

-• proposing that Muslim-led civil society organisations are ‘extremist’ and ‘Islamist’ by virtue of their expression of Islam in the public sphere, and especially when challenging policy,
+• proposes that Muslim-led civil society organisations are ‘extremist’ and ‘Islamist’ by virtue of challenging policy within the broad framework of Islam;

-• supporting rhetorical claims about increased threats from ‘Islamist extremism’ that are not sustained by data available to the report from the Home Office,
+• supports rhetorical claims about increased threats from ‘Islamist extremism’ not sustained by Home Office data;

-• perpetuating further harms to children and vulnerable adults by going against the logical argument that follows from his own evidence: that Prevent is unnecessary in schools and in healthcare.
+• perpetuates further harms to children and vulnerable adults by going against the logical argument that follows from Shawcross’s own evidence: that Prevent is unnecessary in schools and in healthcare.

 Joint statement